slimta/python-slimta/doc/manual/policies.rst

 handle *static* rules (e.g. not queried from a database) using regular expression-based substitution.

-This policy is generally added as a post-queue policy, using the :class:`~slimta.policy.forward.Forward` class::
+Because the mappings are static and thus will never become stale like a database lookup might, this is implemented as a queue policy, given by the :class:`~slimta.policy.forward.Forward` class::

     from slimta.policy.forward import Forward

     fwd = Forward()
     fwd.add_mapping(r'(ian|icg)@example.com', 'admin@example.com')
-    queue.add_postqueue_policy(fwd)
+    queue.add_policy(fwd)

 .. _policy-spamassassin: